thomas-oneill/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/licensing-enhance-teams.md

 ### Meet app

 The Meet app in Teams allows users to view important details of their meetings including upcoming meetings, meeting recaps, meeting recordings, and meeting @mentions.
 To learn how to use the Meet app, see [Stay on top of meetings with Meet in Microsoft Teams](https://support.microsoft.com/office/stay-on-top-of-meetings-with-meet-in-microsoft-teams-ec6d712e-82a9-4c01-b106-b95486180b5d).
+Please note, this is not available in GCC.

 | Feature | Teams | Teams Premium |
 |---------|:-----:|:-------------:|